 The WHN provides members with two publications: Women’s History is published three times a year; it is a peer-reviewed journal which carries four or more articles together with book reviews, prize details and WHN news.
 Members also received a monthly WHN e-newsletter with updates on conferences, events, exhibitions and offers connected with women’s history.

 The annual WHN conference, which is held each September, is a highlight for most of our members.
 It is known for being a very friendly and welcoming event, providing an exciting forum where people from the UK and beyond can meet and share research and interests.
-Each year well known historians are invited as plenary speakers and a significant number of bursaries are offered to enable postgraduate students or those on a low income to attend.
+Each year well known historians are invited as plenary speakers and bursaries are offered to enable postgraduate students or those on a low income to attend.

 Of course, talking to each other is essential to the work and culture of the Women’s History Network.
 We run a members’ email list and try to provide support for members or groups who organise local conferences or other events connected to women’s history that bring people together.